Atopic Dermatitis Advocacy Groups and Organizations

 Reviewed by: HU Medical Review Board | June 2017 | Last updated: March 2021

-There are several organizations that are involved in education, advocacy, awareness, and research for eczema.
-(Atopic dermatitis is the most common form of eczema.)
-These organizations provide opportunities for people with eczema to connect with each other and get involved.
+There are several organizations that are involved in education, advocacy, awareness, and research for atopic dermatitis.
+(Atopic dermatitis is the most common form of eczema.
+These organizations provide opportunities for people with eczema to connect with each other and get involved

 National Eczema Association